Raild3x/require-on-rails/README.md

 **Q: My aliases aren't generating**
 - Check that `directoriesToScan` matches your actual directory structure
 - Ensure file basenames are unique across all scanned directories
 - Verify RequireOnRails is activated (check status bar)

+**Q: Import require prompts not working**
+- Verify `importModulePaths` points to your actual import module location
+- Check that files contain `require("@SomeName")` statements
+- Ensure `tryToAddImportRequire` is enabled in settings

+**Q: File rename updates not working**
+- Check that the relevant enable settings are turned on (`enableBasenameUpdates`, etc.)
+- Verify the extension is activated and monitoring file changes
+- Ensure file basenames are unique across all scanned directories
+- Verify RequireOnRails is activated (check status bar)